 Illness, and other parts of life, can strike any of us at any time and annoyingly, it stops us running.
 The big question is when to start back and, if you are in the middle of the programme, where to start back.
 Only you can know.
 The advice about colds is that if it is above the neck, you can run, below the neck do not.
 I am a wimp and like to enjoy my running and through experience I have learned that it takes longer to recover enough to manage physical exertion, than it does to get back to everyday routines.
 Performance and enjoyment may be below par, even when you feel almost fully better.
 Give yourself a rest and come back fully fit.
 If you have missed anything up to two weeks of regular running, you are unlikely to have lost much condition, so pick up where you left off and gauge how that run goes.
 If you miss longer, just drop back a run or week and see how it goes.

-One of the best ways to reduce injury is and avoid carrying muscular tension into the next run is to make sure you stretch immediately after each and every run, while muscles are still warm and supple.
+One of the best ways to reduce injury is and avoid carrying muscular tension into the next run is to make sure you do static stretches immediately after each and every run, while muscles are still warm and supple.
 I use these after every single run and swear by them nhs.uk/Livewell/c25k/Pages/...

 These stretches should not be used on cold muscles before a run.
 There is a suggested link between pre run static stretching and injury.